-- limitation to a fixed number of pseudonyms per subject38 [Chau81, Chau85, Chau90], - guaranteed uniqueness39 [Chau81, StSy00], - · transferability to other subjects, - authenticity of the linking between a pseudonym and its holder (possibilities of verification/falsification or indication/repudiation), - convertability, i.e., transferability of attributes of one pseudonym to another40 [Chau85, Chau90], pseudonyms.
-36 The group of pseudonym holders acts as an inner anonymity set within a, depending on context information, potentially even larger outer anonymity set.
+- limitation to a fixed number of pseudonyms per subject38 [Chau81, Chau85, Chau90], - guaranteed uniqueness39 [Chau81, StSy00], - transferability to other subjects, - authenticity of the linking between a pseudonym and its holder (possibilities of verification/falsification or indication/repudiation). - convertability, i.e., transferability of attributes of one pseudonym to another40 [Chau85, Chau901. - possibility and frequency of pseudonym changeover,